jetm/git-recommended-uses/git-recommended-uses.md

 Rules:

-1. Work always with topic or temporal branch, avoid work over master or feature branch.
+1. Work always with topic or temporal branches, avoid work over master or features branches.

 2. Use `git merge` when incorporating an entire feature set into another branch, use `git rebase` for rest of cases.